Driverless cars – are these really the future of transportation, or a passing tech fad?

 Germany recently approved Volkswagen to begin testing self-parking cars at the Hamburg airport.

-Volvo is testing driverless cars and buses in Stockholm, Sweden.
+For its part, Volvo is testing driverless cars and buses in Stockholm, Sweden.
 In the Netherlands, Amber Mobility plans to launch a Zipcar-like service of electric driverless cars in several Dutch cities in mid-2018.

-In the United Kingdom, however, the government recently initiated the UK Autodrive initiative to push autonomous innovation, but, at the same time, the government is also conducting a three-year review of self-driving technology’s safety implications, and haven’t approved testing on public roads yet.
+In the United Kingdom, however, the government recently initiated the UK Autodrive initiative to push autonomous innovation, but, at the same time, the government is also conducting a three-year review of self-driving technology’s safety implications, and hasn’t approved testing on public roads yet.

 Australia, by contrast, has begun some public testing, but some reports say the country is lagging behind other countries in scale.